-International students may only be enrolled in fulltime degree programs.
+International students may only be enrolled in full-time degree programs.
+In order to maintain a full-time status, students may be required to travel between Loyola's three campuses in Baltimore, Timonium, and Columbia.
+Public transportation is not available.
 International students must submit a complete application for admission (including all supplemental documentation) by the deadlines shown below.
+The Master's Plus program is not available for international students.